Merchants agree to Google’s Policy given in the links below

 (e) “GDPR” means the European Union General Data Protection Regulation (EU) 2016/679 on data protection and privacy for all individuals within the European Union (“EU”) and the European Economic Area (“EEA”).

-(f) “EU Data Protection Laws” means, as applicable: (i) the GDPR; and, (ii) any other applicable data protection laws or regulations modelled on the GDPR.
+(f) “EU Data Protection Laws” means, as applicable: (i) the GDPR; and, (ii) any other applicable data protection laws or regulations modeled on the GDPR.

 (g) “EU Personal Information” means Personal Information subject to EU Data Protection Laws.